Compliance FYI: HHS Increases Penalties for Inflation

 Compliance, Employee Benefits

-On November 15, 2021 the Department of Health and Human Services (HHS) issued increased civil monetary penalties for HIPAA and Medicare payer violations based on inflation.
-These increases were based on a cost of living increase of 1.01182%.
+On August 8, 2024 the Department of Health and Human Services (HHS) issued increased civil monetary penalties for HIPAA and Medicare payer violations based on inflation.
+These increases were based on a cost-of-living increase of 1.03241.

 HHS has the ability to impose penalties for HIPAA violations.
 These penalties have been increased to the following levels: